Mark Hughes confirmed as new Queens Park Rangers manager

 The 48-year-old, who will lead first-team training later on Tuesday, added that the role filled him with "great enthusiasm".

 Hughes, who has has previously managed Wales, Blackburn Rovers and Manchester City, left Fulham in June citing his desire "to further my experiences" as "a young, ambitious manager".

 QPR lie 17th in the Premier League and have gone eight league games without a win, last picking up three points with a 3-2 win at Stoke on 19 November.

-Club chairman Tony Fernandes, who completed his takeover in August, believes Hughes' desire to prove himself makes him the ideal appointment.
+Club chairman Tony Fernandes, believes Hughes' desire to prove himself makes him the ideal appointment.

 "Mark has a proven track record in the Premier League, bringing a wealth of experience at both club and international level," he said.